beckii0930/CSCI596_Final_Project/README.md

   <b>Figure 2.
 CG MD Workflow for INO80</b>
 </p>

 A "**3 Sites per Nucleotide**" strategy is used to coarse grain DNA.
-Below is a sample CG scheme for a nucleotide C.
+Below is a sample CG scheme for a nucleotide Cytosine.
 <p align="center">
   <img src="./Ccgscheme.png" width="300">
 </p>